tyaga/sfVkontaktePlugin/README.md

 		$ cp SF_ROOT/plugins/sfVkontaktePlugin/config/settings-example.yml SF_ROOT/config/settings.yml
 		$ vi SF_ROOT/config/settings.yml

 11. Setup the database and model.
-Add to your User model actAs **Apiuser** behaviour.
-Currently you have to use name **User** to you user model, I will rewrite it soon.
+Add to your user model actAs **sfVkontakteApiUser** behaviour.

 		User:
-		  actAs: [Apiuser]
+		  actAs: [sfVkontakteApiUser]

+You can specify the name of the user model in your app.yml:

+		all:
+		  vkontakte:
+		    user_model: Profile

+Default value is **User**.

 12. Build and load your schema, or import sql manually.
 Then publish plugin assets.